castacks/alfa-dataset-tools/alfa-python/README.md

 sudo apt-get install build-essential sudo apt-get install cmake
 ```
-2. Then you change directory to `alpha-cpp` in command line and run the following to build the library:
+2. Then you change directory to `alpha-python` in command line and run the following to build the library:

 ```
 #!bash